SindiLab/Deep-Learning-in-Spatial-Transcriptomics-Analysis/README.md

 # Deep Learning in Spatial Transcriptomics Analysis
 Our goal is to help the scientific community by providing a (continously updated) list of various deep learning models used in the various stages of spatial transcriptomics analysis.

-We would really appreciate your contributiond, so please do not hesitate to do a PR with data on a new paper and/or tool.
+We would really appreciate your contributions, so please do not hesitate to do a PR with data on a new paper and/or tool.

 ## Methods